Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

-\textbf{Archetype 1: Stationary.} \textit{Stationary users are those who belong to the same community for all the time.} This archetype straightforwardly emerges from Figure~\ref{fig:user-distributions} and the above discussion.
+\textit{Stationary users are those who belong to the same community for all the time.} This archetype straightforwardly emerges from Figure~\ref{fig:user-distributions} and the above discussion.
 The analysis of stationary users is relevant because their behavior could imply that they are strong supporters and core members of their CC~\cite{trujillo2022make}.
 Figure~\ref{fig:archetypes-per-cc} shows the proportion of stationary users, as well as of the users of the remaining archetypes, in the CCs.
 Users that do not match the definition of any archetype introduced in this section are grouped as ``others''.
-As shown, the proportion of stationary users varies significantly.
-Center-leaning communities such as \texttt{B60}, \texttt{TVT}, and \texttt{SNP} featured a large share of stationary users: between 68\% and 79\% of all community members.
+As shown, the proportion of stationary users is in the region of 50\% for UK 2019, while it varies significantly for the CCs involved in USA 2020.
+In detail, center-leaning communities in UK 2019 -- such as \texttt{B60}, \texttt{TVT}, and \texttt{SNP} -- featured a large share of stationary users: between 68\% and 79\% of all community members.
 Contrarily, stationary users constituted only $\simeq42\%$ of the strongly polarized CCs such as \texttt{LAB1}, \texttt{LAB2}, and \texttt{CON}.
-This finding suggests that politically polarized communities were more unstable than moderate ones.
+This finding suggests that politically polarized communities were more unstable than moderate ones during the UK 2019 online electoral debate.
 Interestingly, also our results in Figure~\ref{fig:temporal-stability} support this conclusion, with politically extreme CCs appearing as overall more unstable.
 This result is particularly relevant also in light of the many studies that specifically focus on strongly polarized communities, such as those on political polarization, fringe and extreme behaviors, and far-right online groups~\cite{agathangelou2017understanding,zannettou2018origins,morstatter2018alt}.
+The main difference between UK 2019 and USA 2020 is represented by the overall lower fraction of stationary users in the former online debate.
+Within this context the two Republican CCs were the most stable ones with \texttt{REP} (Republicans) containing 39\% stationary users and \texttt{CRE} (Conspiracist Republicans) containing as much as 62\%.
+This result is again consistent with those reported in Figures~\mbox{\ref{fig:temporal-stability-us}}a and~\mbox{\ref{fig:temporal-stability-us}}b about the temporal stability of CCs.
+Stationary users for all other CCs were in the region of 18\%.
+This marked difference between UK 2019 and USA 2020 is motivated by the different political polarization of the communities that took part in the two online debates, shown in Figure~\mbox{\ref{fig:polarity-spectrum}}.
+Indeed, while the UK 2019 CCs almost uniformly spanned the whole political spectrum, eight out of ten of those involved in USA 2020 laid on the right-hand side of the spectrum.
+In turn, this resulted in more shifts between communities and consequently in less stationary users.